 - Green Space refers to the vegetated areas of open space within urban areas such as playing fields, parks, allotments and cemeteries. - Open Space is open land or areas that are vegetated, paved or hard landscaped within and on the edge of settlements.
-It includes greenspace (such as parks, private gardens, burial grounds and cemeteries, and allotments) and open land and public/civic space (such as streets, town squares, market places, amenity land, sports areas, and children's play area). - Green Networks are the networks of open space, woodlands, wildlife habitat, parks and other natural areas which sustain clean air, water and natural resources and enrich citizens' quality of life.
-Sometimes the components of a green network are referred to as green infrastructure and can include paths, woods and open areas.
+It includes greenspace (such as parks, private gardens, burial grounds and cemeteries, and allotments) and open land and public/civic space (such as streets, town squares, market places, amenity land, sports areas, and children's play areas). - Green Networks are the networks of open space, woodlands, wildlife habitat, parks and other natural areas which sustain clean air, water and natural resources and enrich citizens' quality of life.